Latin Cases Explained: An Easy Beginner-Friendly Guide

 The genitive case is crucial in Latin.
 You need to know a noun’s genitive in order to determine what declension it belongs to and to find its stem.

 For this reason, textbooks and dictionaries will list the genitive after the nominative.
-This is also why you should always include the genitive singular when you are making your Latin flashcards.
+This is also why you should memorize each noun’s genitive singular along with its nominative singular.

 There are many uses of the genitive, but I want to highlight the most important one here.
 The classic use of the genitive is to show possession.

-liber puellae = the girl’s book / the book of the girl
+Liber puellae in mēnsā est. = The girl’s book / the book of the girl is on the table.

-👉 Click here for more details about the genitive case.
+👉 Click here for more details about the genitive case!

 Dative Case in Latin